pixelpusher/liveprinter/README.md

 ### Testing

-If you fire up the testing server (tornado_test.py) and then navigate a browser to http://localhost:8888/jsontest you can play with the API in a hands-on web page.
+If you fire up the server and then navigate a browser to http://localhost:8888/jsontest you can play with the API in a hands-on web page.

 ### API Documentation